10 Common Models in Machine Learning

 • Some models, like SVM, tend to work well only with ‘clean’ and well-structured data of the same type.

-• Many of these models are computationally demanding, making them less practical for large datasets.
+• Many of these models’ standard approach is computationally demanding, making them less practical for large datasets.

 • Lastly, some of these models are less interpretable, making it hard to understand their predictions without an obvious gain in performance.